 Last week I met a buddy of mine for a few beers.
 Over the course of several pints and wings, my friend informed me his car will be paid off next month.
 He bought a brand new car five years ago after graduating from college for approximately $30,000.
 Since then, his monthly payment was just over $500/month for the last 60 months!
 This does not include taxes, maintenance or insurance.
 By many accounts, the car is considered a practical four-door mid-size car and far from lavish.
 This entire discussion had my wheels spinning and I immediately started running numbers in my head (more on the numbers later).

 You see, we both had older cars while in college.
-Both of our cars still had several years left in tank.
-In fact, I am still driving my now 18 year old junker but acknowledge that I will need a replacement in the near future.
+Both of our cars still had several years left in the tank.
+In fact, I am still driving my now 18-year-old junker but acknowledge that I will need a replacement in the near future.
 Between 18 years and almost 200,000 miles, my car has seen better days.